juraantoniv/wheterApi/README.md

 Second Cron job do it:

-`Imports: Similar to before, you're importing necessary modules and dependencies such as CronJob from the cron package, OpenWeatherAPI from "openweather-api-node", configurations, an enum for email actions, a function for converting temperatures, the subscriber model, and an email service.`
+`Imports: Similar to before, we're importing necessary modules and dependencies such as CronJob from the cron package, OpenWeatherAPI from "openweather-api-node", configurations, an enum for email actions, a function for converting temperatures, the subscriber model, and an email service.`